Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Related Work

-In NLP, data augmentation is considered a difficult task \cite{Kafle2018} since textual transformations that preserve the label are difficult to define \cite{Kobayashi2018,Wei2019}.
+In NLP, data augmentation is considered a difficult task \citep{Kafle2018} since textual transformations that preserve the label are difficult to define \citep{Kobayashi2018,Wei2019}.
 Thus many methods have been tried out in research so far.
-Among them are methods for swapping \cite{Wei2019}, deleting \cite{Huong2020,Qiu2020}, inducing spelling mistakes \cite{Belinkov2018,Coulombe2018}, paraphrasing \cite{Kumar2019}, and replacing of synonyms \cite{Kolomiyets2011,Zhang2015a}, close embeddings \cite{Alzantot2018,Wang2015} and words predicted by a language model \cite{Fadaee2017,Jiao2019,Kobayashi2018} on word-level.
-On a broader level, methods which change the dependency tree \cite{Sahin2019,Xu2016}, perform round-trip-translation \cite{Kruspe2018,Sennrich2016}, or interpolate the input instances \cite{Chawla2002,Zhang2018} are used.
+Among them are methods for swapping \citep{Wei2019}, deleting \citep{Huong2020,Qiu2020}, inducing spelling mistakes \citep{Belinkov2018,Coulombe2018}, paraphrasing \citep{Kumar2019}, and replacing of synonyms \citep{Kolomiyets2011,Zhang2015a, xiangLexicalDataAugmentation2021}, close embeddings \citep{Alzantot2018,Wang2015} and words predicted by a language model \citep{Fadaee2017,Jiao2019,Kobayashi2018} on word-level.
+On a broader level, methods which change the dependency tree \citep{Sahin2019,Xu2016}, perform round-trip-translation \citep{Kruspe2018,Sennrich2016}, or interpolate the input instances \citep{Chawla2002,Zhang2018} are used.
 Further studies have dealt with text generation approaches for data augmentation.
-While Rizos et al. \cite{Rizos2019} and Sun and He \cite{Sun2020} are using recurrent neural networks and generative adversarial networks for short-text augmentation, Qiu et al. \cite{Qiu2020} sample instances from a variational autoencoder without length restrictions.
-Furthermore, Wang and Lillis \cite{Wang2020} and Anaby-Tavor et al. \cite{Anaby-Tavor2020} used the GPT-2 model for text generation.
-However, Longpre et al. \cite{Longpre2020} hypothesize that textual data augmentation would only be helpful if the generated data contains new linguistic patterns that are relevant to the task and have not yet been seen in pre-training.
+While \citet{Rizos2019} and \citet{Sun2020} are using recurrent neural networks and generative adversarial networks for short-text augmentation, \citet{Qiu2020} sample instances from a variational autoencoder without length restrictions.
+Furthermore, \citet{Wang2020} and \citet{Anaby-Tavor2020} used the GPT-2 model for text generation.
+A more detailed analysis, taxonomy and listing of data augmentation techniques can be found in the data augmentation survey by \citet{bayerSurveyDataAugmentation2021}.

+However, challenging many research directions in this area, \citet{Longpre2020} hypothesize that textual data augmentation would only be helpful if the generated data contains new linguistic patterns that are relevant to the task and have not yet been seen in pre-training.